janfuhrer/it-security-docs/docs/themes/Keccak.md

 8. apply $P(state) = 10110000 \lor 00000000 = 10110000$

 Appending the results of the squeeze cycles to one another results in $1011 1011 1011 1011$ which represents the result.

+### Building Ciphers with Keccak

+* Generating a One Time Pad for the required message length.
+This gives us as a possibility to build a Stream-Cipher.
+We just continue to squeeze more bits out of the XOF if needed.
+* Keccak can also be used for a Block-Cipher.
+Ascon-128 is such a cipher.
+	1. Absorb-Phase: Add the key and a counter
+	2. Squeeze-Phase: Take out the length of one block

 ---
 links: [[105 AC1 TOC - Stream Cipher|AC1 TOC - Stream Cipher]] - [[themes/000 Index|Index]]